How do you connect millions of job seekers with hundreds of thousands of jobs?

 "It is important for Elasticsearch to be reliable, because it is the core tool that serves our product," Pathirana confirms.
 "With millions of users coming to our site, we must stay up and running at all times.
 If something goes wrong, we must get back up and running quickly.
 We need a tool we can trust, that gives us visibility and the ability to move quickly to address issues.
 Elasticsearch gives us all that."

-First, Elasticsearch is more reliable than Solr.
-Since TheLadders deployed Elasticsearch, they had minimal critical incidents.
-With Solr, performance issues arose often, and time to recover was much longer.
+Firstly, Elasticsearch is more reliable than Solr.
+Since TheLadders deployed Elasticsearch, they have had minimal critical incidents.
+With Solr, performance issues often arose and recovery time was much longer.

-Second, Elasticsearch gives TheLadders much more visibility and flexibility to solve problems, especially compared with Solr, according to Pathirana.
+Secondly, according to Pathirana, Elasticsearch gives TheLadders much more visibility and flexibility to solve problems, especially compared with Solr.
 If there is an issue in Elasticsearch, they can see which indexes are affected.
 They can even drill down to see which shards are affected.

 Elasticsearch enables TheLadders to match job seekers with jobs much more quickly, a key competitive advantage in the industry.